Skip to content

 cur_thread = threading.currentThread()

-# client data
+# customer data

 while self.data:

-# console logging
+# console monitoring

-print "client %s: %s (%s)" % (self.client_address[0], self.data, cur_thread.getName())
+print "client %s : %s (%s)" % (self.client_address[0],self.data,cur_thread.getName())

 response = "%s: %s" % (cur_thread.getName(), self.data.upper())